CMIP-REF/rfcs/text/0001-package-structure.md

 The package may have indirect dependencies on the metrics packages to avoid conflicting dependencies.
 That adds additional complexity, but will be more flexible in the long run.

-This is the service that will be deployed to ESGF.
+This is the service that will be deployed to ESGF alongside any additional services that are required.

 Whether this application can be done solely via a CLI-based tool is up for debate.